laser-tag-tracker/laser-tag-tracker-android/README.md

 ## Databinding

 Our biggest difficulty was with the Databinding.
 When we wanted to display a number in a `TextView`, or create an `TextInputEditText` that will take a number (on the create match screen or the match detail screen) we thought at first that the databinding would convert automatically numbers to string and vice versa.
-However that feature was not implemented, and we had to create or own `@BindingAdapter` methods to achieve the conversion.
+However that feature was not implemented, and we had to create our own `@BindingAdapter` methods to achieve the conversion.
 The code of the bindings is in the BindingAdapters file, but we also had to declare the bindings in each fragment that would use them, since we did not find how to call custom binding adapters that were not directly in the fragment.

 ## Charts

 We also had some issue with the MP charts library, because we found the documentation quite unclear.
 We easily succeeded in creating simple barcharts, but it became more difficult when we decided to create bar charts with grouped bar.
-Hopefully, after many trials, we managed to create simple groupes bar charts.
+Hopefully, after many trials, we managed to create simple grouped bar charts.

 \newpage{}